oauth2-proxy/oauth2-proxy/README.md

 The GitHub auth provider supports two additional parameters to restrict authentication to Organization or Team level access.
 Restricting by org and team is normally accompanied with `--email-domain=*`

-    -github-org="": restrict logins to members of this organisation -github-team="": restrict logins to members of this team
+    -github-org="": restrict logins to members of this organisation -github-team="": restrict logins to members of any of these teams, separated by a comma

 If you are using github enterprise, make sure you set the following to the appropriate url: